1987 Indianapolis 500: First half

 On lap 6, the green came back out, with Mario Andretti continuing to lead.
 Driving at a blistering pace, it took only seven laps for him to start lapping backmarkers.
 On lap 25, Ludwig Heimrath was running 7th, and made his first pit stop, but one of the wheels was not properly secured.
 The wheel came off, and he spun in turn four.
 Under the caution, Mario Andretti pitted, and managed to stay in the lead.
 Only seven cars remained on the lead lap.

 Around the 100 mi mark, several cars were dropping out of contention.
 Kevin Cogan blew an engine, Randy Lewis dropped out with a gearbox failure, and Michael Andretti broke a CV joint, then had a pit fire.
 On lap 34, Bobby Rahal, who had been running as high as second, made an unscheduled, five-minute long pit stop due to an electrical problem.
 After several long stops, Rahal would eventually drop out.

 Mario Andretti continued to dominate, giving up the lead temporarily only through the sequence of pit stops.
 Roberto Guerrero and Danny Sullivan consistently were chasing him.
 Shortly before the halfway point, Rick Mears was forced to the pits with an electrical problem, and would also be forced to drop out.

 At the 90 lap mark, Al Unser Sr. had worked up to 4th, and Tom Sneva 5th.
 Unser had been lapped by Andretti early in the going.
 At that juncture, he elected to change his strategy and started charging up the standings.
 Andretti was still dominating, running laps in the low 200 mph range, while most other cars were in the 190 mph range, or slower.
 Dick Simon was running 7th, but ran the car out of fuel on the backstretch.
 He lost several laps as he was towed back to the pits, but received fuel, and returned to the track.

 Second half

 The dominance by Mario Andretti continued in the second half, leading Roberto Guerrero by several seconds.
 The rest of the field was at least one lap down.
 Several of the other competitors were falling by the wayside, including A. J. Foyt (who was running 9th) and Rich Vogler.
 Sullivan and Unser Sr., both in the top 5, were now close to 2 laps down.
-Meanwhile, Tom Sneva and Arie Luyendyk, clinging to the top eight, both started losing ground to Fabrizio Barbazza.
+Meanwhile, Tom Sneva and Arie Luyendyk, clinging to the top ten, both started losing ground to Fabrizio Barbazza.